Git & GitHub from Scratch: A Practical Guide to Version Control Mastery

 the version is 2.20 or higher, can continue or upgrade the latest version.

-Debian / Ubuntu based systems:
+Step 2: For Debian / Ubuntu based systems:

 sudo apt update